 I believe that MIMICKING English you hear or read on a daily basis is the best way to learn English collocations

-Remember that collocations are naturally imbedded in English language and you just have to MIMICK native English speakers to embed collocations into your mind.
+Remember that collocations are naturally embedded in English language and you just have to MIMIC native English speakers to embed collocations into your mind.

 Don’t focus so much on learning any English collocation that comes along, instead learn to speak and write by copying naturally occurring English language patterns in YOUR natural English-related environment (be it work, studies or hobbies).
 Thanks to the developed “gut feeling” for correct English you’re going to speak and write fluently without being aware that you actually use certain English collocations!

 And this brings us to the next point I want to make today.